ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #12-november-2024-all-version-dates}

-This release introduces the following updates for accounts that have been granted special approval to preview and use these features.
-Although usage of these features is restricted, changes to schemas (such as new properties) will be visible to all accounts.

-**NVIDIA Hopper HGX H100 instance profiles.** When [creating an instance](/apidocs/vpc/latest#create-instance), a new `gx3d-160x1792x8h100` instance profile is available in select zones.
-This profile provides 8 NVIDIA H100 GPUs that are tuned for AI workloads, such as inferencing, fine tuning, and large-scale training.
-For details, see [Accelerated profile family - Gen 3](/docs/vpc?topic=vpc-accelerated-profile-family#hopper-hgx-profiles).

-**Cluster networks.** Cluster networks provide high-bandwidth, low-latency networking for workloads such as AI training and large-scale simulations.
-You can now [create cluster networks](/apidocs/vpc/latest#create-cluster-network) using a [cluster network profile](/apidocs/vpc/latest#get-cluster-network-profile), which defines the cluster network performance characteristics and capabilities.
-The [H100 cluster network profile](/docs/vpc?topic=vpc-profiles&interface=api#gpu) is the first cluster network profile being introduced.
-It provides a specialized network that implements the RoCEv2 protocol to enable remote direct memory access for your workloads that are running on the `gx3d-160x1792x8h100` instance profile.

-When [creating an instance](/apidocs/vpc/latest#create-instance) using a supported cluster profile, you can specify the new `cluster_network_attachments` property to connect the virtual server instance to your cluster network.
-Alternatively, you can [create cluster network attachments](/apidocs/vpc/latest#create-cluster-network-attachment) on an existing instance that is in a `stopping` or `stopped` state.
-Additionally, when [creating an instance template](/apidocs/vpc/latest#create-instance-template) you can specify `cluster_network_attachments`.

-**Instance profile schema changes.** When [retrieving](/apidocs/vpc/latest#get-instance-profile) and [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the response includes the following new properties:

-- `cluster_network_attachment_count` specifies the number of cluster network attachments supported for that instance profile.
-- `supported_cluster_network_profiles` indicates the cluster network profiles that are supported for that instance profile.

-Learn [about cluster networks](/docs/vpc?topic=vpc-about-cluster-network), cluster network subnets, cluster network interfaces, and explore the new [API methods](/apidocs/vpc/latest#list-cluster-networks).
-See also [Known issues and limitations for cluster networks](/docs/vpc?topic=vpc-limitations-cluster-network) for information about Activity Tracker events and setting a cluster network reserved IP's `auto_delete` property.

 **Private Path network load balancers.** You can now create a [Private Path network load balancer](/docs/vpc?topic=vpc-ppnlb-ui-creating-private-path-network-load-balancer&interface=api) to enable and manage private connectivity for consumers of a hosted service.
 When [creating a load balancer](/apidocs/vpc/latest#create-load-balancer), you can specify the new `is_private_path` property value as `true` to create a Private Path network load balancer.

 **Load balancer schema enhancements for Private Path network load balancers.** The Private Path network load balancer includes a new load balancer profile `network-private-path`, along with the following new load balancer and load balancer profile properties: